 The stadium is usually only half-full during the warm-ups, and stewards are a little less strict, so you may be lucky and get a few good shots of the stars limbering up.

 If you chose to wander around the stadium and take a few pictures of the fabulous architecture, make sure you are in the stadium at least 30 minutes prior to kick-off for the game.
 In need of half-time refreshment?
 Beer is available for £3, and a variety of foods for very good prices.

 Then, prepare to sing your heart out for the Blues for the game and celebrate yet another Chelsea victory!

 The megastore is always packed after the game, so as earlier advised, do your shopping sooner rather than later.
 If you have a need to buy something, head to the smaller store at the Britannia Gate – whilst nowhere near the standards of the megastore, you may find whatever you are looking for there.

-You may chose to go to one of local Fulham public houses afterwards – the Prince Of Wales and the SO Bar (at the Bridge) are recommended.
+You may chose to go to one of local Fulham public houses afterwards – the Prince Of Wales is recommended.
 Make sure not to go overboard if you face a long journey home!